 Robust set of diverse, feasible ideas are presented and considered.
 Idea selected for project has high user value and high team interest.

-Ideas demonstrate especially keen or creative insight, recognizing unique problems that the team could address with a robotics solution.
+Ideas demonstrate especially keen or creative insight, recognizing unique problems that the team could address with an IoT solution.